nemo0622/pokeemerald-expansion/Seaglass README.md

 - Add more general QOL features where necessary
     - See EVs and IVs in summary menu!
     - Make unused Pokedolls obtainable, and make Lilycove department sale happen more often
+    - Place to purchase all evolution items (Fortree?)
 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?
 - DexNav!
 - Day/Night system?
 Maybe with FakeRTC system using internal clock system?